xyzwvut/CacheFS/README.md

 Open -> lookup file -> fetch into cache -> local operations

-'cfstool synch' to push changes to the server
+'cfstool flush' to push changes to the server

 Run
 ===